What Is an Anal Fistula?

 When 30-year-old Gillian Kane developed an abscess and underwent emergency surgery, she thought her worries were over until she discovered that she had an anal fistula.

 Most anal fistulas develop as a result of anal abscesses.
-Anal fistulas are formed as reaction to an anal gland that has a pus-filled infection (anal abscesses).
+Anal fistulas are formed as a reaction to an anal gland with a pus-filled infection (anal abscesses).
 They can occur if the abscess does not heal properly after the pus has drained away on its own.

-A small number of fistulas are less frequently caused by other conditions such as Crohn’s disease, sexually transmitted diseases, tuberculosis, diverticulitis, cancer or a surgery near the anus.
+A small number of fistulas may be caused by other conditions such as Crohn’s disease, sexually transmitted diseases, tuberculosis, diverticulitis, cancer, or surgery near the anus.
 These affect your lower digestive tract or anal area and increases your risk of anal fistula.

-The end of the fistula may be visible as a hole in the skin around near anus, though it may be difficult for you to see it yourself.
+The end of the fistula may be visible as a hole in the skin around the anus, though it may be difficult for you to see it yourself.

 Common symptoms of anal fistula include:

-- A constant and throbbing pain that may worsen when you move about, sit down, cough or have bowel movement
+- A constant and throbbing pain that may worsen when you move about, sit down, cough, or have a bowel movement

 - Skin irritation around your anus